Codependency Self Assessment

 Reach out today

-D.J.
-Burr at ABLE Life Recovery helps people overcome their addictions, rebuild their families, and stay sober.
-By addressing your addiction, D.J. can help you work through the pain to heal your most important relationship.
-Don’t wait; reach out to a D.J.
-Burr at ABLE Life Recovery today and give yourself the gift of being heard, and your relationship the chance to heal.
+I help people overcome their addictions, rebuild their families, and stay sober.
+By addressing your addiction, I can help you work through the pain to heal your most important relationship.
+Don’t wait — schedule today and give yourself the gift of being heard, and your relationship the chance to heal.
 Your family’s future depends on it.